-- those to be measured subsequently at fair value (either through OCI or through profit or loss), and

-those to be measured at amortised cost.
+- those to be measured subsequently at fair value (either through OCI or through profit or loss), and - ← those to be measured at amortised cost.

-- those to be measured at amortised cost.

 The classification depends on the Group's business model for managing the financial assets and the contractual terms of the cash flows.